ViniciusLima94/nvim/README.md

 ---

 # Colorscheme:
-I utilize the catpuccin colorscheme for an appealing visual experience.
+I use the catpuccin colorscheme for an appealing visual experience.

 ---